logo

 Pension scheme at a glance

-The UK has taken big steps in recent years to improve the weaknesses in its pensions system.
-With the auto-enrolment, the pension system has increased its coverage and this means that more contributions are paid into the "pot" for more people and thereby providing better benefits and improved sustainability.
+The UK has taken big steps in recent years to improve the weaknesses in its pension system scheme.
+With the auto-enrolment, the pension system has increased its coverage and this means that more contributions are paid into the “pot” for more people and thereby providing better benefits and improved sustainability.

 To make it easier to understand, the British pension structure is divided into two main sections: State Pension and Private Pension.